RetroDECK/ES-DE/USERGUIDE.md

 This will remove any media files for the file or folder and also remove its entry from the gamelist.xml file, effectively deleting all metadata.
 The actual game file or folder will however _not_ be deleted.
 A prompt will be shown asking for confirmation.

-**Delete** _(Files only)_
+**Delete** _(files only, and not for directories interpreted as files)_

 This will remove the actual game file, its gamelist.xml entry, its entry in any custom collections and its media files.
 A prompt will be shown asking for confirmation.
-The deletion of folders is not supported as that would potentially be a bit dangerous, instead use the appropriate operating system tools to handle deletion of folders.
+The deletion of folders is not supported as that would potentially be dangerous, instead use the appropriate operating system tools to handle deletion of directories.
+Likewise, for directories that are interpreted as files (this functionality is described earlier in this document) the Delete button is disabled.

 ## Game media viewer